suppeboi/flowers/README.md

 ```

 #### Installing packages
-<b>Note!!: Users with newer macs with M1 or M2 chips need to follow a more complex installation pipeline for tensorflow seen [here](https://developer.apple.com/metal/tensorflow-plugin/)</b>

 The most important package needed for this project is Tensorflow, which can be installed through pip.
 Additionally we will install matplotlib and PIL for interacting and showing images.